-All students who will be attending face-to-face classes and/or living on campus this fall are required to complete the Return to Campus COVID Awareness training by August 27, 2020.
+All students who are or will be approved to take classes, live, or work on campus are required to acknowledge and sign the Retriever Community Agreement and complete Return to Campus COVID Awareness Training before coming to campus, until further notice.
+The Retriever Community Agreement is part of the Training and must be signed in its entirety.
 To access the training, please log in to your UMBC Blackboard site.

-If you are having any issues accessing the training, please follow the instructions located at this FAQ page to self-enroll in the Return to Campus COVID Awareness.
-For further instructions view this myUMBC Post.
+If you are having any issues accessing the training, please follow the instructions located at this FAQ page to self-enroll in Return to Campus COVID Awareness.
+Visit Accessing COVID Awareness Training for further instructions.

 UMBC is a welcoming and inclusive community created and sustained by all of its members: students, staff, faculty, and alumni.
 Our actions, individually and collectively, shape each other’s lives.

 Especially during the COVID-19 pandemic, our choices can protect each other’s health and safety or put each other in grave danger.
 We have the power to keep our community strong and well.
 This UMBC Retriever Community Agreement commits us to using that power by taking precautions and actions that support our collective well-being and minimize the potential spread of COVID-19.
 A similar agreement for UMBC students enrolled in classes at UMBC-Shady Grove is available here and additional requirements and obligations for all nine of the campuses at The Universities at Shady Grove can be found here.